Uniface (programming language): Uniface versions

-Uniface 9.7 delivered significant enhancements to the development of Web Applications, including extensions to facilitate the development and deployment of mobile applications based on hybrid application and enhancing the multi-channel development/deployment capability of Uniface.
+Uniface 9.7 delivered significant enhancements to the development of Web Applications, including extensions to facilitate the development and deployment of mobile applications based on hybrid applications and enhancing the multi-channel development/deployment capability of Uniface.
 This will be significantly extended with the Uniface 9.7.02 release (May 2016), providing integration to a build service provider to enable hybrid applications to be packaged for distribution via Google Play and the Apple Store.

 In addition to the mobile and web enhancements, Uniface 9.7 delivered integration and client-server enhancements (MS Windows 10).